Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

   - code the way you prefer

 Again it isn't about rating those libraries.
-They are both carefully crafted by very skilled peoples.
+They are both carefully crafted by very skilled peoples and fulfill the same mission brilliantly.

-But as a web-developer I like webby things… And for me, Vue looks like more webby, and less about coding patterns & code philosophy.
+But as a web-developer I like webby things… And for me, Vue feels like more webby, and less about coding patterns & code philosophy.